guibarati/illumio-workload_report/README.md

 1. The script can be compiled into an exe file to run on Windows systems and avoid the need to import individual libraries.

 2. To compile the script:
-2.1 Install the PyInstaller module:
+2.1 Install the PyInstaller module (the module name is case sensitive):
 2.1.2 `python -m pip install PyInstaller`
-2.2 Use PyInstaller to compile the script:
+2.2 Use PyInstaller to compile the script (the module name is case sensitive):
 2.2.1 `python -m PyInstaller --onefile [script_name.py]`

-The exe file will be created under the 'dist' folder.
-The 'dist' folder will be in the same folder where the PyInstaller runs.
+The exe file will be created under the `dist` folder.
+The `dist` folder will be in the same folder where the PyInstaller runs.